vvhg1/fisk/readme.md

 - Leader key sequence

 ### Cheap trick OLED
-As I was pressed for space with console/debug enabled, I got rid of something rather unnecessary, instead of disabling core features of my keymap...
+As I was pressed for space with console/debug enabled, I got rid of something rather unnecessary, instead of disabling more core features in my keymap than absolutely neccessary...
 OLED will save some space at compile time by disabling most graphics.
 Information is still being displayed, just not in a pretty way.
+Although it helps, it won't be enough with all bells and whistles turned on...

 ## Mirroring
 Is supported for one hand typing, can be disabled in rules.mk (SWAP_HANDS_ENABLE)